soulwing/prospecto/README.md

 The `startup` package contains a bean that loads some demo data into the database when the application starts.

-In the `service` package you'll find a `PurchaseOrderService` and `VendorService` that are used to access instances of the entities in the domain model.
+In the `service` package you'll find a `LeagueService` and a `DivisionService` that are used to access some of the entities in the domain model.
 Notice that the return values for the methods on the service are of type `View`.
 You also see a `UserContextService` in this package.
 We'll get to that later.